 This song is believed to be about either drug addiction, child abuse or a failed relationship.
 The line, "How does it feel?
 To treat me like you do" could refer to either the drugs or a partner.

-This is the best-selling 12 inch single of all time, a fact pointed out in the movie 24 Hour Party people, which chronicles the rise of their label, Factory Records.
+This is the best-selling 12-inch single of all time in Britain, a fact pointed out in the movie 24 Hour Party people, which chronicles the rise of their label, Factory Records.
 It is also one of the longest charting singles ever, at 7:25.
 The single wasn't issued as a traditional 7 inch until 1988, which helped boost sales of the 12 inch.

 The title is not mentioned in the lyrics, which is true of many New Order songs.
 The band took the song's name from an illustration in the Kurt Vonnegut book Breakfast Of Champions, which Stephen Morris was reading.
 One of its illustrations read: "Goodbye Blue Monday," referring to the invention of the washing machine improving housewives' lives.